 Parenting is a huge responsibility especially in today’s modern environment where a lot of factors can contribute to a child’s behavior.
 The tough part comes once you have to do some teen parenting.
 Teenage years are known to be a challenge not only to kids but to their parents as well.
 This phase in your child’s life is all about changes: physically and emotionally and it is very important to be there for them during these times.
-We’ve heard our moms and grandmas telling that today’s youth is totally different compared to their younger years.
-A lot of factors might have contributed to this so as the world of modern technology continues to develop so does one’s parenting skills.
+We’ve heard our moms and grandmas telling us that today’s youth is totally different compared to their younger years.
+A lot of factors might have contributed to this so as the world of modern technology continues to develop so do one’s parenting skills.

-Traditional parenting is still widely used but modern day families can try an approach that could directly point out and deal with their child’s issues.
+Traditional parenting is still widely used but modern-day families can try an approach that could directly point out and deal with their child’s issues.
 A lot of teens have anger issues and it stems from a variety of reasons.
 The challenge for any parent is to help their kids handle this type of situation in a way that is productive rather than destructive.
 How can you help your teens handle their anger issues?

 - Recognize the problem.
 Do not be blind about the situation and acknowledge that your teen is having a behavioral problem.
 This can be clearly manifested even in daily activities and once you take notice, let them know that you are aware of their anger issues.
 Recognizing is the first step towards finding a solution.

 - Talk to them in a calm tone.
-One of the reasons why there’s always a clash between parents and their teenage kids is because of the tone of voice used in conversations.
+One of the reasons why there’s always a clash between parents and their teenage kids is the tone of voice used in conversations.
 Treat them as adults and explain the situation in a calm manner.
 This could make your kids realize that you are there to help out.
 Most teenagers are not big on expressing their emotions.
 Speak to them in a way where they don’t feel like they were being ordered to do things.
 Make them feel secure by providing assurance that you are ready to hear them out.
 Remember that an open communication line is very important in every family.

 - Look for ways on how your child can transform this intense behavior into something that will benefit them.
 Encourage your teens to learn a sport or join school organizations.
-Engaging in community or school activities make their minds occupied with productive thoughts.
+Engaging in the community or school activities makes their minds occupied with productive thoughts.
 It also keeps them out of trouble.

 Let your teenagers feel that you love and support them.
-Give them attention, guidance and proper care.
-Take the initial step of establishing an open communication and you can with small conversations.
+Give them attention, guidance, and proper care.
+Take the initial step of establishing open communication and you can with small conversations.
 In most cases, these troubled teens are looking for a place where they can feel that they belong and let your home be that safe haven for them.

 About the Author: